Protecting the Future of Information: LOCO Coding With Error Detection for DNA Data Storage: Bridging and Error Detection

 There are three takeaways from the two figures.
 First, both bridging schemes offer notably low no-detection probabilities for substitution error rates at or below $0.01$.
 These error rates are of practical importance in DNA storage systems, and we refer the reader to \cite{organick_etal}, where Illumina NextSeq sequencing is adopted.
 Second, Bridging Scheme~III outperforms Bridging Scheme~II-B in terms of no-detection probability by up to $1$ order of magnitude in the high substitution error rate regime.\footnote{If the comparison is at fixed frame length for similar rates, this gain becomes even higher since the frame length is $3m'+5$ for Bridging Scheme~III while it is only $m+3$ for Bridging Scheme~II-B.} These error rates are common for sequencing methods such as Oxford Nanopore sequencing \cite{olgica_nano}.
 Third, the gain of Bridging Scheme~III over Bridging Scheme~II-B increases as the code rate increases, i.e., as the length increases.

-Observe that achieving low no-detection probability makes the task of the error-correction decoder easier.
-Observe also that Bridging Scheme~III, because of the higher code length required to achieve the same rate, incurs higher storage overhead and error propagation compared with Bridging Scheme~II-B (see the following sections, \cite{ahh_ps}, and \cite{ahh_general}).
+{ Observe that if a D-LOCO code is paired with an error-correction code such that the former is the inner code (closer to the channel), achieving low no-detection probability makes the task of the error-correction decoder easier.} Observe also that Bridging Scheme~III, because of the higher code length required to achieve the same rate, incurs higher storage overhead and error propagation compared with Bridging Scheme~II-B (see the following sections, \cite{ahh_ps}, and \cite{ahh_general}).
 Finally, we note that similar conclusions can also be reached for $\ell > 3$.